Your Health

 Big stores like Amazon know that no one has time to price shop through dozens of sites, so there’s often no incentive for them to offer bargain prices.

-Brower extensions that pop up are very annoying.
+Browser extensions that pop up are very annoying.
 One tip, if you don’t already have it, install Capital One Shopping.
-It will a. auto -apply coupon codes for you to save you money and b.
-It will compare prices from other sellers to make sure you’re not missing out on a better deal.
+It will a) Auto-apply coupon codes for you to save you money and b) It will compare prices from other sellers to make sure you’re not missing out on a better deal.

 1. Not using an ad blocker?